WPBeginner

 Loco Translate

-Loco Translate is slightly different than other translation plugins in the list.
-It basically allows you to translate WordPress themes and plugins.
+Loco Translate is slightly different than other translation plugins on the list.
+It allows you to translate WordPress themes and plugins.

-If your WordPress theme or plugin is translation-ready, then you can use Loco Translate to translate it inside the WordPress dashboard.
-It uses a simple user interface similar to popular translation tools with one column for original strings and the other for translation.
+If your WordPress theme or plugin is translation-ready, you can use Loco Translate to translate it inside the WordPress dashboard.
+It uses a simple user interface similar to some other WordPress translation plugins and popular tools, with one column for original strings and the other for translation.

 For more details, see our guide on how to translate a WordPress plugin.